 3. The MCPTT server 1 sends the notification to MCPTT server 2 of the partner MCPTT system about the ad hoc group call release to stop determining the participant list by MCPTT server 2 of the partner MCPTT system.

 4a-4d.
-The MCPTT server 1 sends ad hoc group call release request to all the participants of the ad hoc group call.5a-5d.
+The MCPTT server 1 sends ad hoc group call release request to all the participants of the ad hoc group call.
+MCPTT client 3/MCPTT client 4 which belong to the partner MCPTT system, receive the ad hoc group call release request via the partner MCPTT server 2 from MCPTT server 1 of the primary MCPTT system.

+5a-5d.
 The MCPTT clients notifies the user about the release of the ad hoc group call.

-5. The MCPTT server 1 sends the notification to MCPTT server 2 of the partner MCPTT system about the ad hoc group call release to stop determining the participant list by MCPTT server 2 of the partner MCPTT system.

 6a-6d.
-All the participants of the ad hoc group call receives the ad hoc group call release request and sends the ad hoc group call release response to the MCPTT server 1 of the primary MCPTT server.

-NOTE: The ad hoc group call request and response exchanged between MCPTT server 1 of primary MC system and MCPTT client 3/MCPTT client 4 will always traversal through the MCPTT server 2.
+All the participants of the ad hoc group call receive the ad hoc group call release request and send the ad hoc group call release response to the MCPTT server 1 of the primary MCPTT server.
+MCPTT client 3/MCPTT client 4 which belong to the partner MCPTT system, send the ad hoc group call release response via the partner MCPTT server 2 to the MCPTT server 1 of the primary MCPTT system.

 10.19.3.2.6 Modification of ad hoc group call participants by an authorized user